 The characteristics of the four stages differ slightly.

-In stage 1, the tumor is in one location.
+Stage I: The tumor is in one location.
 The cancer cells have not spread to the lymph nodes or any other tissue or organ.
 Surgery can be used in the treatment of patients in this stage.

-In stage 2, the tumor is a bit larger and has attacked nearby tissues or organs, for example the diaphragm or lung.
+Stage II: The tumor is a bit larger and has attacked nearby tissues or organs, for example the diaphragm or lung.
 Lymph nodes may be involved too and surgical removal may still be an option.
 However, the procedure may be more difficult than in stage 1.